 *Updated July 11, 2024

-- update: Basil is the only herb that I do not recommend for this method.
-See my post on The Best Way to Store Fresh Basil.
+- Fresh herb clippings (any kind except basil — for that, see my post on The Best Way to Store Fresh Basil).

 - Refrigerator